ESP LTD TA-200

 ESP LTD TA-200 is an electric bass model distributed by ESP.
 It is the mass-produced version of the custom signature model ESP Tom Araya, endorsed and used by Tom Araya of Slayer.

-The four-string bass guitar features passive pickup set jointly designed and produced by ESP and EMG and a fixed bridge.
+The four-string bass guitar features passive humbucker pickups jointly designed and produced by ESP and EMG and a fixed bridge.
 Electronics are controlled by master volume, master tone and pickup balance knobs.
 Pentagram inlays decorate the rosewood fretboard.